rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 That RFC received almost no discussion before it got merged and its motivation is no longer relevant because arrays now use syntax `[T; N]` instead of `[T, ..N]` used in old Rust.

-Thus we are proposing to switch back to `..PAT`.
+This RFC originally proposed to switch back to `..PAT`.
 Some reasons to switch:
 - Symmetry with expressions.
 One of the general ideas behind patterns is that destructuring with